Gov. Cuomo sexually harassed multiple women, probe finds

 Other aides have said that the Democratic governor asked them unwelcome personal questions about sex and dating.
 One former aide, Charlotte Bennett, said Cuomo asked if she was open to sex with an older man.

 “Some suffered through unwanted touching, and grabbing of their most intimate body parts.
-Others suffered through repeated offensive, sexually suggestive, or gender-based comments,” Kim said Tuesday.
+Others suffered through repeated offensive, sexually suggestive, or gender-based comments,” Joon Kim, one of the lawyers leading the investigation, said at the press conference.
 “A number of them endured both.
 None of them welcomed it.
 And all of them found it disturbing, humiliating, uncomfortable and inappropriate.”

 Last winter there was a chorus of calls for Cuomo’s resignation from many top elected Democrats in New York, including two U.S. senators, Chuck Schumer and Kirsten Gillibrand.
 But Cuomo refused to quit and has been raising money for a fourth term in office.